 Greensburg is a somewhat small city located in the state of Indiana.
 With a population of 11,819 people and four constituent neighborhoods, Greensburg is the 73rd largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Greensburg is generally considered to be a blue-collar town.
-36.68% of the Greensburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Greensburg is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Greensburg who work in office and administrative support (9.19%), sales jobs (9.16%), and food service (8.35%).
+When you are in Greensburg, you'll notice that it is more blue-collar than most other communities in America.
+38.01% of Greensburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Greensburg is a city of production and manufacturing workers, sales and office workers, and professionals.
+There are especially a lot of people living in Greensburg who work in office and administrative support (9.57%), sales jobs (9.39%), and management occupations (7.72%).

-The percentage of adults in Greensburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.08% of adults in Greensburg have a bachelor's degree or advanced degree.
+The education level of Greensburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.20% of adults 25 and older in Greensburg have a college degree.

-The per capita income in Greensburg in 2010 was $21,076, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,304 for a family of four.
+The per capita income in Greensburg in 2010 was $22,215, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $88,860 for a family of four.
 However, Greensburg contains both very wealthy and poor people as well.

 The people who call Greensburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Greensburg residents report their race to be White, followed by Black or African-American.
+The greatest number of Greensburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Greensburg include Irish, English, Italian, and French .

 The most common language spoken in Greensburg is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Tagalog.